dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Integer i = 10; // autoboxing
 int x = i; // unboxing
 ```
 Autoboxing won't happen when we call `System.out.println(1)`, cause `println` overloaded to take both int and Object.
+Yet it happen in this case `System.out.println(1+"")`, because we have to call `toString()` on each object being concatenating with `String`, so our primitive need to be autoboxed first into object, then `toString` on object would be called.

 When convert large integer to float, lost of precision happens, that’s why the result is -3, not 0.
 ```java